Home

 Take This Brazilian Feijoada Recipe and Create Your Own!

+There are more Feijoada Recipes in Brazil than Brazilians living in the US!
 Feijoada is more than a Brazilian dish.
 Though in South States it belongs to the winter dish, in Rio de Janeiro (where I live) it is served the whole year.
-The most important thing to remember when you prepare/serve/eat it is not the ‘right’ ingredients.
-Keep in mind that you are celebrating something.
-Or better... anything.
+The most important thing to remember when you prepare/serve/eat a feijoada, is that YOU can celebrate ANYthing!

 CHEERS!